 - L-Theanine increases alpha brain waves, which are associated with the state of relaxation

 - It s also involved in the dopamine and serotonin secretion

 Ashwagandha is a popular adaptogen herb native to India, Sri Lanka, and Pakistan.
 It has been used for centuries in India.
 This herb is very potent and can provide a whole list of proven benefits:

 - It can help with anxiety and depression

 - It can boost cognition and concentration

 - It can increase our energy

 Bacopa Monnieri is another adaptogen herb that was already used in the 6th century by scholars to help them improve their memory.
-It can help people to reduce anxiety and even stress.
-Also, it is considered a very safe nootropic to supplement.
+But that’s not the only thing this potent herb can do.

 The recommended daily dosage is 300 mg.